'Rust' crew member dead after shooting incident involving Alec Baldwin - KESQ

 “According to investigators it appears that the scene being filmed involved the use of a prop firearm when it was discharged,” a statement from authorities said.
 “Detectives are investigating how and what type of projectile was discharged.”

-Police said the incident happened Thursday at approximately 1:50 p.m. local time.
+The incident happened Thursday at approximately 1:50 p.m. local time, investigators said.

 “Rust” is a Western film set in the 1880s that stars Baldwin, Travis Fimmel and Jensen Ackles.